 BaByliss has a real host of clippers to choose from, and this particular model has a lot going for it, not least in terms of its classy colour scheme and metallic looks.
 It can be used cordless or corded depending on your preferences and need and comes with a host of guards to let you choose your length of cut.

-A taper lever to one side of the blades gives you added control over the angle of your cut, making sure that this clipper can deliver sophisticated cuts if you fancy getting a bit more involved.
+A taper twister on the handle gives you added control over the angle of your cut, making sure that this clipper can deliver sophisticated cuts if you fancy getting a bit more involved.
 It's a great clipper, at a competitive price point.

 Wahl Color Pro Cordless